Personal profile

 Biography

-I am a PhD Candidate at The School of International Development.
-My research is focused on evaluating the impacts of the mining industry on rural communities’ welfare in Peru.
-This research has mainly a quantitative approach, using quasi-experimental methods such as PSM and double-difference.
+I am a PhD Candidate at The School of Global Development.
+My research is focused on evaluating the socio-economic impacts of the mining industry on welfare in Peru.
+This research has a quantitative approach, using long-term data and causal inference methods.

 Expertise related to UN Sustainable Development Goals